-- Give small groups the autonomy they need to innovate. - Do this so they can share what they learn in their team across the organization. - Talk often about shared goals through ongoing informal conversations. - Value every interaction and exchange no matter how small. - Motivate, recognize, reward the team, so each individual has a stake in success. - Every conversation provides insight into a person and their needs. - Don't hide from mistakes; admit mistakes and take accountability. - If a leader cuts corners or holds back, these actions can permanently reduce trust.
+- Give small groups the autonomy they need to innovate. - Do this so they can share what they learn in their team across the organization. - Talk often about shared goals through ongoing informal conversations. - Value every interaction and exchange no matter how small. - Motivate, recognize, and reward the team so everyone has a stake in its success. - Every conversation provides insight into a person and their needs. - Don't hide from mistakes; admit them and take accountability. - If a leader cuts corners or holds back, these actions can permanently reduce trust.

-Great teams and crews working together, perform better, engage more and are safer than ones where everyone is focused on their own individual needs.
+Great teams and crews work together, perform better, engage more, and are safer than ones where everyone is focused on their own individual needs.